teamboxcoxrox/teamboxcoxrox.gitlab.io/README.txt

 is generated as part of the algorithm as well.
 The artifacts are then included in the final visualization for the project.

 ---------------------  Link Validation  ---------------------
-The goal of the link validation is to provide a pre-check the the product still has a valid presence on Amazon.com.
+The goal of the link validation is to provide a pre-check if the product still has a valid presence on Amazon.com.
 This validation is done using Selenium.
 Link validation is the most "expensive" part of the overall data pipeline as it takes approximately 2-4 seconds per product.
 As a result, the code in the pipeline has been preconfigured to only validate the top 100 products by number of reviews.